iamseeley/iamseeley/README.md

-# Hi there, I'm Thomas Seeley
+# Hi there, I'm Thomas
 - 🌐 I build things for the web.
 - 💻 I primarily code in JavaScript and TypeScript.
 - 🎨 I enjoy all things HTML and CSS.